Neymar: 2013: Final season

 Neymar started the 2013 Campeonato Paulista scoring twice in the first match, which ended a 3–1 win over São Bernardo on 19 January 2013.
-Four days later on 23 January 2013, Neymar scored again against Botafogo in a 3–0 win.
-On 3 February 2013, in the Paulista fixture against São Paulo, where Santos won 3–1, with Neymar scoring and making two assists.
-On 18 March 2013, Neymar told that he had a "dream of playing in Europe, for a big club like Barcelona, Real Madrid and Chelsea."
-But he went on to say, "There's no point in speculating when I'll leave Santos.
+On 3 February, in the Paulista fixture against São Paulo, Santos won 3–1 with Neymar scoring and making two assists.
+The media have often drawn comparisons between Neymar and Pelé, with Neymar possessing similar attributes to those of Pelé, and them both coming from the Santos Youth Academy.
+In February 2013, he was on the cover of Time magazine with the title 'The Next Pelé'.
+Neymar has said that Pelé is his "role model" but also said: "I don't like to make a comparison with Pelé".
+On 18 March, Neymar said that he had a "dream of playing in Europe, for a big club like Barcelona, Real Madrid and Chelsea."
+He went on to say, "There's no point in speculating when I'll leave Santos.
 I'll leave when I want to."

 Neymar scored all four goals, had another disallowed and hit the post as Santos beat União Barbarense 4–0 in the Paulista on 13 April.
-On 25 April 2013, his agent and father revealed that Neymar intended to leave for Europe before the 2014 FIFA World Cup.
-Ahead of his last match for Santos, on 26 May against Flamengo, Neymar was in tears during the national anthem.
+On 25 April, his agent and father revealed that Neymar intended to leave for Europe before the 2014 FIFA World Cup.
+Neymar finished the state league campaign with 12 goals, and was runner-up in the top scorers charts, as Santos finished state league runner-up to Corinthians.
+Ahead of his last match for Santos, on 26 May against Flamengo in the first round of the 2013 Brazilian Championship, Neymar was in tears during the national anthem, with the match ending in a draw.

+Prior to his move to Barcelona, Neymar received much enthusiastic praise.
+Brazilian playmaker Ronaldinho tipped him on becoming the best player in the world, stating: "Neymar is young though, and I can't explain how special he will become.
+In the next two or three seasons he will become the best player."
+Another Brazilian legend Ronaldo also believed that Neymar could become the best in the world, commenting: "Logically, Messi is better right now but Neymar is a great talent who will show the world that he will be number one".
+Former Real Madrid sporting director Jorge Valdano also praised Neymar when he was at Santos, stating: "I like Neymar a lot.
+Many of his individual actions result in a goal and often it's a move that only seems to be happening with him on the pitch."